alexotoo/project-app/README.md

 ### project inspiration:

-The project was inspired by the NetNinja on youTube with his React-Redux firebase tutorials.
+The project was inspired by the [NetNinja](https://github.com/iamshaunjp) on youTube with his React-Redux firebase tutorials.

 ### what is different?:

 This app is totally different from the original version done by the Netninja with respect to code base and UI. **This project was to find ways to make the same idea in a different way**.

-##interested in the code difference ?
-Have a look at the project inspiration [React-Redux-Firebase-App](https://github.com/iamshaunjp/React-Redux-Firebase-App)

 ### Stack: